kubernetes/autoscaler/vertical-pod-autoscaler/docs/sidecar-containers.md

 ### Option 1: Webhook Ordering

-To have VPA manage sidecar resources, ensure your webhook names follow this pattern:
+If you know that you only use sidecar injecting webhooks which _don't_ reconcile Container resources, you can choose to have VPA manage sidecar resources.
+Ensure your webhook names follow this pattern, resulting in the VPA admission-controller webhook to be executed last:

 ```yaml
 webhooks: